Nonequilibrium crossover in the supercritical region from quench dynamics: Nonequilibrium quench process and Supercritical crossover

-Subsequently, we computed the relationship between the invasion velocity and the quench endpoint $\rho_f$ for a fixed $\tau = 2.93$, and the results are presented in the upper panel of Fig.~\ref{supercriticalDiagram}.
+Subsequently, we computed the relationship between the invasion velocity and the quench endpoint $\rho_f$ for a fixed $\tau = 2.93$, and the results are presented in Fig.~\ref{exampleTau2o93}.
 The initial quench point was uniformly set to $\rho_s = 1.3$, and the quench rate was fixed at $\tau_Q = 0.1$.
 The black circles in the figure denote the numerically obtained values.
-As can be observed, the invasion velocity exhibits a distinct inflection point within the supercritical region, indicated by the green square in the upper panel of Fig.~\ref{supercriticalDiagram}.
+As can be observed, the invasion velocity exhibits a distinct inflection point within the supercritical region, indicated by the green square in Fig.~\ref{exampleTau2o93}.
 It can be seen that below the green square, the invasion velocity increases with $\rho_f$, reaches a maximum at the green square, and then decreases as $\rho_f$ further increases.
 This indicates that in the supercritical region, the invasion velocity can distinguish two different supercritical subphases by its variation trend.
+In addition, we also compute the results of $v_i$ versus $\rho_f$ in the supercritical region for the initial perturbation $F_i = 10^{-10}$ and system size $L_x = 600$.
+These results are shown as blue circles and red squares in Fig.~\ref{exampleTau2o93}.
+It can be seen that although there is some quantitative change, the magnitude of the initial perturbation does not affect the position of $\rho_f$ at which the maximum invasion velocity occurs in the supercritical region.